 Why is Getting a DUI Considered Risk of Injury to a Minor?

-If your children in the car with you and you are arrested for a DUI, the police officer is mandated to inform DCF of the situation.
-You will be charged with risk of injury to a minor.
+If your children were in the car with you and you are arrested for a DUI, the police officer is mandated to inform DCF of the situation.
+You could be charged with risk of injury to a minor.
 If more than one child is with you, you face multiple counts of this charge.
 You will also become subject to a DCF investigation.
 This is because driving while under the influence is interpreted as poor judgment on your part.
 Even if no accident occurred, drinking and driving with your children in the car puts your children at risk.
 They are at risk of both physical and emotional damage.
 In addition, drinking while operating a vehicle could reveal an issue with alcohol.
 DCF will want to make sure that you do not have an alcohol problem that is negatively effecting your children.

 When charged with risk of injury to a minor because of a DUI offense, the maximum punishment will probably be a Class C felony.
 Risk of injury to a minor is only considered a Class B felony when it involves sexual abuse.
 If charged with a Class C felony, you risk a prison sentence of up to ten years.
 You also face a fine of up to $10,000.